 What is added by this report?
 In 2020, coincident with the COVID-19 pandemic, the firearm homicide rate increased nearly 35%, reaching its highest level since 1994, with disparities by race and ethnicity and poverty level widening.
 The firearm suicide rate, although higher than that for firearm homicide, remained nearly level overall but increased among some populations.

 What are the implications for public health practice?
-Communities can implement comprehensive violence prevention strategies to address physical, social, and structural conditions that contribute to violence and disparities.
+Communities can implement comprehensive violence Prevention strategies to address physical, social, and structural conditions that contribute to violence and disparities.

 Abstract:

-Introduction: The majority of homicides (79%) and suicides (53%) in the United States involved a firearm in 2020.
+Introduction: The majority of homicides (79%) and suicides (53%) in the U.S. involved a firearm in 2020.
 High firearm homicide and suicide rates and corresponding inequities by race and ethnicity and poverty level represent important public health concerns.
 This study examined changes in firearm homicide and firearm suicide rates coinciding with the emergence of the COVID-19 pandemic in 2020.

 Methods: National vital statistics and population data were integrated with urbanization and poverty measures at the county level.
 Population-based firearm homicide and suicide rates were examined by age, sex, race and ethnicity, geographic area, level of urbanization, and level of poverty.